tahmidshahriar007/digit_classifier_with_knn/README.md

-## 🔢 Handwritten Digit Classification using k-NN & PCA
+## 🔢 Handwritten Digit Classification using KNN & PCA

 > **Executive Summary:** A machine learning pipeline designed to recognize and classify handwritten digits ($0$–$9$) from the MNIST benchmark dataset using $k$-Nearest Neighbors ($k$-NN) accelerated with Principal Component Analysis (PCA).
 This project demonstrates end-to-end data loading, feature transformation, dimensionality reduction, and multi-class classification.